rudderlabs/rudder-sdk-js/packages/analytics-js-integrations/README.md

 # @rudderstack/analytics-js-integrations

-RudderStack Javascript SDK integrations code that is used to support device mode integrations.
+RudderStack JavaScript SDK integrations code that is used to support device mode integrations.

 ## Table of Contents